thinktecture/relayserver/Documentation/en/3-installation.md

 ### Configuring the URL ACL

-To operate the RelayServer with an HTTPS connection, a URL ACL must be set up in the loak Windows configuration.
+To operate the RelayServer with an HTTPS connection, a URL ACL must be set up in the local Windows configuration.
 To do this, you must run this command from a command line with administrator privileges:

 ```
 netsh http add urlacl https://+:443/ user="NETWORK SERVICE"